rcrowe/goller/readme.md

 worker := goller.NewFromConfig(svc, cfg)
 ```

+Checkout [spot](https://github.com/rcrowe/goller/tree/master/spot) if you want to use Goller on your spot instances.

 ### logging

 By default nothing is logged by Goller - don't you hate those libraries that log :rage: - But depending on your usecase it can be super helpful.